 As an alternative walk on your day in Stockholm, consider taking the bus to Kastellholmen for a closer look at Kastellet.
 Kastellholmen offers equally scenic waterfront views.

-12. Get Your Disco on at Stockholm's ABBA Museum
+14. Get Your Disco on at Stockholm's ABBA Museum

-When I think of Sweden and the Swedish music scene, I immediate think of ABBA, the 1970s disco sensations and Swedish Eurovision champions.
+When I think of Sweden and the Swedish music scene, I immediate think of ABBA, the 1970s disco sensation and Swedish Eurovision champions.
 Stockholm now boasts a museum devoted to everything ABBA and it's awesome!

 End your single day of exploration in Stockholm with an interactive visit to ABBA the Museum.
 Record a song, perform on stage, and dress up in your polyester, bell-bottomed best.